gbif/ssg-gb23/content/01_programme/en.md

 *Please note that lunch is not included but can be bought at the conference venue.*

+*For those interested, a bus is available to take people to the CNPq Auditorium.
+The bus will leave from the main entrance of the Brasil 21 Convention Center at 8:30.
+Please note that there is limited space in the bus (max 46 persons) so it will be on a first-come, first-served basis.
+The bus will return to the Brasil 21 Convention Center at 17:30.*

 *According to the Convention of Biological Diversity (CBD), Brazil is the most biologically diverse country in the world.
 It is classified at the top among the world’s 17 megadiverse countries.
 It contains two biodiversity hotspots (the Atlantic Forest and the Cerrado), six terrestrial biomes, including the Amazon, and three large marine ecosystems.
 At least 103,870 animal species and 43,020 plant species are currently known, comprising 70% of the world’s catalogued animal and plant species.
 It is estimated that Brazil hosts between 15-20% of the world’s biological diversity, with the greatest number of endemic species on a global scale.
 The knowledge about Brazil’s biodiversity is ever-expanding, with an average of 700 new animal species discovered each year.*

 *In this perspective to operate the national biodiversity free access database is not an easy task.
 The Brazilian Biodiversity Information System (SiBBr), which acts as the Global Biodiversity Information Facility (GBIF) national node, is a project implemented by the Ministry of Science, Technology and Innovation (MCTI) of Brazil, with technical support from the United Nations Environment Programme (UNEP) and funded by the Global Environmental Facility (GEF).*